What is Tabletop Simulator?

 It costs $19.99 USD on the Steam store (although it can frequently be purchased for 50% off) and runs on both Windows and Mac, needing very low system requirements.
 I’ve only ever used it on a laptop and have had no problems.
 Even outside the context of Legion, it’s more than worth its price.

 In October of 2017, not long after Legion was announced, a creator by the pseudonym of Tieren posted a TTS mod for the game to the workshop.
 (You can find it here.)

 Tieren’s mod faithfully recreates the models, terrain, and rules from Legion on your computer at no extra cost once you’ve purchased TTS.
 It is an incredible feat, and a massive service to the community.
-It’s also easy to pick up after a game or two, as explained in this extremely helpful (if a little outdated) tutorial video.
+It’s also easy to pick up after a game or two, as explained in this extremely helpful tutorial video (updated March 2019).

 For many of you, the usefulness of this will be immediately apparent and you’re only coming back to finish this article hours later, having completed your first game.

 If, however, you’re justifiably wondering whether you should drop $20 on TTS and the free Legion mod, let me illuminate a few really great reasons why it’s worth your hard-earned money.

 First and foremost, TTS is for me an incredible way to save time.

 The Legion scene in NYC is still growing, and it’s not always easy to schedule a match.
 Luckily, I can hop on the Legion Discord at any time, post in the #gamefinder chat that I’d like a TTS match, and get a game quickly in the comfort of my own home.